$64 Find Cheap Flights from Colorado to North Carolina

 • How many cities have direct flights to North Carolina?

-From Colorado, there are direct flights to North Carolina from 1 city.
-This city is Denver and there are 164 direct flights each week.
+From Colorado, there are direct flights to North Carolina from 3 cities.
+The city with the most direct flights is Denver, with 114 direct flights each week.

 • How many direct flights to North Carolina are there each day?